jlieberherr/generate-audio-scale/README.md

 - Within Jupyter-lab open the notebook ```create_wav_files.ipynb``` and run the cells with ```Ctrl-Shift```
 - Download [Audacity](https://www.audacity.de/)
 - Open Audacity, drag and drop the created wav-files to Audacity and listen to the different scales

+If you don't want to use the Jupyter notebook you can download the wav-files directly from [here](https://drive.google.com/drive/folders/190r2pg2BpIE9QSN1ib9yC-eWjaXFU45B?usp=sharing)

 In Audacity it should look like this:
 ![](doc/screenshot_audacity.PNG)